-Following notification by the Auditor General, the Department of Financial Services (DFS), or the Division of Bond Finance of the State Board of Administration of the failure of a local governmental entity, district school board, charter school, or charter technical career center to comply with applicable auditing, financial reporting, bond issuance notification, or bond verification provisions or the failure to disclose a financial emergency or provide information required during a financial emergency, 11 the Legislative Auditing Committee may schedule a hearing to determine whether the entity should be subject to further state action.
+Following notification by the Auditor General, the Department of Financial Services (DFS), or the Division of Bond Finance of the State Board of Administration of the failure of a local governmental entity, district school board, charter school, or charter technical career center to comply with applicable auditing and financial requirements, 11 the Legislative Auditing Committee may schedule a hearing to determine whether the entity should be subject to further state action.
 For purposes of s.
 11.45, F.S., the term "local governmental entity" means a county agency, municipality, or special district as defined in s.
-189.012, 12 F.S., but does not include any housing authority established under ch.
+189.012, F.S., 12 but does not include any housing authority established under ch.
 421, F.S.

-The Auditor General is also required to annually transmit, by July 15, to the President of the Senate, the Speaker of the House of Representatives, and DFS a list of all school districts, charter schools, charter technical career centers, Florida College System institutions, state universities, and water management districts (WMDs) that have failed to comply with certain transparency requirements.
+The Auditor General is also required to annually transmit, by July 15, to the President of the Senate, the Speaker of the House of Representatives, and DFS a list of all school districts, charter schools. charter technical career centers, Florida College System institutions, state universities, and water management districts (WMDs) that have failed to comply with certain transparency requirements.

-The bill provides that the Governor or his or her designee, and the Commissioner of Education or his or her designee, are also authorized to notify the Legislative Auditing Committee that a local governmental entity, district school board, charter school, or charter technical career center has failed to comply with applicable auditing, financial reporting, bond issuance notification, or bond verification provisions or failed to disclose a financial emergency or provide information required during a financial emergency.
+The bill authorizes the Governor or his or her designee, and the Commissioner of Education or his or her designee, to notify the Legislative Auditing Committee that a local governmental entity, district school board, charter school, or charter technical career center has failed to comply with applicable auditing, financial reporting, bond issuance notification, or bond verification provisions or failed to disclose a financial emergency or provide information required during a financial emergency.